AdhikariAditya/SOC-Home-Lab/01-lab-build/README.md

 ![Encoded command being detected](images/image3.png)

 My future plans are simple: use Kali Linux to attack the Windows machine, run real threats inside a safe and controlled environment and see what my SIEM catches – and what it doesn't catch, so that I can write my own rules to detect these gaps.
-This gives me experience on both sides: offense and defense.
-My next few updates will be on this exactly.
+You can find the progress I have made right [here](https://github.com/AdhikariAditya/SOC-Home-Lab/tree/main/02-attack-detect).
 I hope you found this helpful — follow along for more.